excircle/leet_30_code_challenge/week1/README.md

 ## Single Number Challenge

-Given an array with pairs of numbers, identify which number does not have a coresponding mate.
+Given an array with pairs of numbers, identify which number does not have a coresponding counterpart.

 EXAMPLE:
 ```